-Perennials are the anchor of any fall garden.
-See fall perennial flowers and plans that will power your garden through the first frost.
+Fall perennials are the anchor of any garden.
+See our favorite fall perennial flowers and plans that will power your garden through the first frost.

 After a long, hot summer, the autumn garden doesn't have to end in a sigh.
 It's time to spice things up.
 (And we're not talking about pumpkin spice-flavored everything.)
 Spice up your garden this fall with beautiful, fall-blooming perennials so you can enjoy your garden longer.